kvxrun/auto-WARP-connect/README.md

 You can customize the script by modifying the following variables:

 - `REMOTE_SERVER`: Specify the remote server hostname or IP address to test connectivity.
-- `ssid`: Specify the Wi-Fi network where you want WARP to be enabled.
+- `SSID`: Specify the Wi-Fi network where you want WARP to be enabled.

 ## Contributing